 If they don’t, you may choose to charge a late fee or interest on the amount due, depending on your late payment policy.

 Ideally, an invoice should be sent within 24-48 hours of a job being completed.
-Try to send it after you’ve completed the clean up and a final walkthrough with the client to ensure they’re satisfied.
+Try to send it using a free invoice tool like Job Toolkit, after you’ve completed the clean up and a final walkthrough with the client to ensure they’re satisfied.

 What are the benefits of using invoices?

 Invoices are a great way to keep track of finished jobs, incoming payments, and overdue client bills.

 By noting when an invoice is sent, setting specific payment due dates, and building a communication strategy for late or overdue payments, you’ll have a solid understanding of what your cash flow looks like.

 Plus, you’ll know when to expect incoming cash, which will allow you to plan for expenses and work out a budget.